Newpoki/portfolio-v3/README.md

 ## **Qu'est-ce que le projet**

-Ce projet est tout simplement mon site personnel.
-Il me permet de partager mon CV, des projets persos peut être dans le futur, et de pouvoir montrer à qui le souhaite, comment j'aime organiser mon code lors de projet `React`..
-J'en profite aussi pour réaliser certaines features que je n'ai pas l'habitude de faire, comme `la gestion de traductions` ou encore le fait d'avoir `plusieurs themes dans une meme application` qui étaient les points de départ de ce projet.
+This repositery host my personal website code.
+The site itself show my CV, custom project (not actualy, but maybe in the futur), and it's a good way to show my React guidelines.
+Also, I can try new feature that I'm not used to, like `translation management (i18n)` or theme choice.

-## **Installation du projet**
+## **Project setup**

 - `git@github.com:Newpoki/portfolio-v3.git`
-- Allez dans le dossier &rarr; `npm i && npm run start` ou `yarn && yarn start`
+- `npm i && npm run start` or `yarn && yarn start`

 ## **Stack technique**